The Washington Semester

-- PAF 9115: Political Dynamics (3 credits)
+- PAF 9115: Intergovernmental Relations (3 credits)

-- PAF 9192 Fellowship in Public Affairs (6 credits); a high-value VIRTUAL internship experience that requires each student to remotely work a minimum of 28 hours per week for 15 weeks in a government agency, congressional office, or nonprofit organization
+- PAF 9192 Fellowship in Public Affairs (6 credits); a high-value internship experience that requires each student to work a minimum of 28 hours per week for 15 weeks in a government agency, congressional office, or nonprofit organization

-Virtual internship placements are matched with each student’s level of preparation and career goals.
+Internship placements are matched with each student’s level of preparation and career goals.
 Previous in-person placements include:

-- Accepted students must pay Baruch College tuition and fees for 12-credits and remain enrolled for 12-credits during the fall semester
+- Accepted students must pay Baruch College tuition and fees for 12-credits and remain enrolled for 12-credits during the fall semester.

 - The receipt of a graduate assistantship and/or the LCU Scholarship is not permitted while in the Washington Semester program.